-For the new album Better than Gold, it was her third time working with producer/engineer Mike Landolt (Maroon 5, Blues Traveler), but her first time recording in Nashville, TN.
+The 2018 album Better than Gold, was her third time working with producer/engineer Mike Landolt (Maroon 5, Blues Traveler), but her first time recording in Nashville, TN.
 “About half of the record was done in Columbus [OH] and about half of it in Nashville.”Blinn relocated from her hometown of Columbus, OH to the incredible music community of East Nashville, TN in the Fall of 2015.
 “This album features a lot of the new friends we’ve made in Nashville, but the most special part for me was having my Dad in the studio.
 He came up with the bass part for ‘Suzie’ and drove down to Nashville to play it on the record.”

 The first single, "Softer Side", co-written with Will Newsome, is an upbeat soul-rock number with a twist.
 The main guitar riff is a percussive, finger-picked groove with a phase shifter effect that calls to mind some ‘70s era Country music.
 “When I’m With Suzie (I Do What I Want)” came from a night out at a “secret” venue where a brown bag bottle of tequila was being passed around.
 “I was heading into the bathroom when I heard a guy say, ‘Hey!
 When I’m with Suzie, I do what I want!’
 I immediately went home and made up almost the whole song.
 Then I took what I had to my friend Caitie Thompson and we tweaked some words and came up with the third verse.”